 In this article, you will find what does it mean to be proficient in a language from the perspective of a job recruiter and how to make sure that your language skills resume is impeccable.
 Read on to discover some strong tips about how to write about your language fluency.

 Writing a compelling resume that can emphasize and highlight all your skills, abilities, experience, and achievements is not easy.
-Many people prefer to use professional resume writing services like CraftResumes.com because it takes an expert writer to know exactly how to put the right word in the right place with great attention to details.
-Although adding resume language skills might seem simple, it takes a bit of consideration in advance if you want to do it right.
+Many people prefer to use professional resume writing services like CraftResumes.com.
+This is because it takes an expert writer to know exactly how to put the right word in the right place with great attention to detail.
+Although adding CV language skills might seem simple, it takes a bit of consideration in advance if you want to do it right.

-As a job seeker, you want to inform potential employers about your level of fluency for several important reasons:
+As a job seeker, you want to inform potential employers about your level of language proficiency for several important reasons: